-If you are getting to the stage where you are looking to sell your business then it is important that you properly prepare for the sale and obtain professional advice to negotiate a favourable contract.
+If you are getting to the stage where you are looking to sell your business then it is important that you give yourself plenty of time to properly prepare for the sale and obtain professional advice to negotiate a favourable contract.

-To improve saleability and minimise protracted due diligence performed by perspective buyers, it is prudent to ensure you tie up all lose ends before selling the business which may include:
+To improve saleability, promote a seamless transaction and minimise protracted due diligence performed by prospective buyers, it is prudent to ensure you tie up all lose ends and have a comprehensive information package to present before selling the business.
+Suggested steps may include:

-- having up to date and certified financials and financial reports for the business
+- having up to date and certified financials and financial or taxation reports for the business;

-- itemising all plant and equipment forming part of the sale
+- itemising all plant and equipment (including those hired or leased) that are intended to form part of the sale;

-- ensuring all registrations are valid including in respect of the business name, trademarks, domain etc
+- ensuring all registrations are valid including in respect of the business name, trademarks, domain names;

-- the business lease or licence is documented and all options property exercised; and
+- the business lease or licence is documented, no default has occurred and all options property exercised; and

 - all licences and approvals remain current and details presented clearly.